How Do Electronic MAP-Controlled Thermostats Work

 The first component to check is the circuit.
 It is possible you may have a code for an open or short in the circuit.
 The first thing to do is clear the code.
 If the code comes back immediately, you have confirmed the problem.
 If not the problem is in the heater coil or the circuit.
 You can determine if the coil is bad by measuring its resistance.
 Measure the resistance and compare the specification in the service information.
 If you have no resistance the heating coil is damaged.
 You can also use a multimeter to determine if the (ECU) is sending voltage to the coil.

-Vehicle manufacturers are under intense pressure to produce cars and trucks that produce fewer emissions.
-Closely regulating the cooling system is one way to do that.
-By achieving finer control of existing systems and using different techniques to regulate temperatures.
+Finally, Vehicle manufacturers are under intense pressure to produce cars and trucks that produce fewer emissions.
+So, Closely regulating the cooling system is one way to do that.
+Also, By achieving finer control of existing systems and using different techniques to regulate temperatures.